y3owk1n/undo-glow.nvim/README.md

 > [!note]
 > Animation is `off` by default.
 You can turn it on in your config with `animation.enabled = true`.

-**undo-glow.nvim** comes with 4 default animations out of the box and can be toggled on and off and swap globally or per action (incuding your custom actions).
+**undo-glow.nvim** comes with numerous default animations out of the box and can be toggled on and off and swap globally or per action (incuding your custom actions).

 > [!note]
 > If you wish to, every different action can have different animation configurations.